nauti-quest/nauti_yolo/README.md

 ## Usage

-Make sure the usb-cam camera node from the teleop_files package is running in the background before launching the yolo scripts.]
+Make sure the usb-cam camera node from the teleop_files package is running in the background before launching the yolo scripts.

-For hardware, it can either be your laptop webcam, an external USB camera (scripts for this are available in the usb_cam_files and the camera input devices can be switched by editing the config files.
+For hardware, it can either be your laptop webcam, an external USB camera (scripts for this are available in the usb_cam_files and the camera input devices can be switched by editing the config files).

 To launch with simulations, it needs to be launched with the auv_sensors.launch file under the gazebo scripts repository